MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1702.md

     - Count of updates that are created and deployed with System Center Update Publisher

-    - Count of Windows 10 clients that use Windows Update for Business
+    - Count of Windows 10 clients that use Windows Update client policies
     - Number of automatic deployment rules that are tied to synchronization

     - Number of automatic deployment rules that create new or add updates to an existing group